 Unacceptable appearance

-You have a lot of freedom in terms of what you should and shouldn’t look like in a passport photo.
+You have a lot of freedom regarding what you should and shouldn’t look like in a passport photo.
 However, if you don’t want to end up with a rejected passport photo, follow these guidelines:

 - Hair: A good and safe passport photo hairstyle shouldn’t cover your face, eyes, and eyebrows.
 If your bangs obscure your eyes, your passport photo will be rejected.

-- Religious headgear: Head coverings generally aren’t allowed.
-If you wear it for a religious reason, ensure your whole face is visible.
+- Religious headgear: Head coverings are generally not allowed.
+If you wear one for religious reasons, ensure your whole face is visible.

 - Glasses: Remove your glasses unless you can provide a signed doctor’s statement.

-- Makeup: You can make light makeup (opt for the makeup-no-makeup look).
-Passport photos are often rejected if you change your appearance too much.
+- Makeup: You can use light makeup (opt for the makeup-no-makeup look).
+However, passport photos are often rejected if you change your appearance too much.

 Want to learn more about the most common reasons ID photos get rejected?
 Read our study.